Ritikpal/Basic_ML_Projetcs/README.md

-# Basic_ML_Projetcs
+#### Basic_ML_Projetcs
-do some machine learning projects for practice
+some machine learning projects for practice

-# openCV
+## openCV
+Haar Cascade classifier is an effective object detection approach which was proposed by Paul Viola and Michael Jones in their paper, “Rapid Object Detection using a Boosted Cascade of Simple Features” in 2001.
+Based on the training it is then used to detect the objects in the other images.
+We can use different object detection approach.
  - intall and import openCV
  - Basics of OpenCV (How to read, write and display images)
  - Catching Real-time image from Camera (start webcam and record)